RomanBoegli/godbbench/README.md

 \benchmark loop 0.75 \name inserts
 -- start of benchmark 'inserts'
 INSERT INTO mytable (myId, myName) VALUES( {{.Iter}}, '{{call .RandString 5 20 }}');
--- end of benchmark 'inserts', will be executed <75% of given multiplicity> times
+-- end of benchmark 'inserts', will be executed <75% of given iteration count> times

 -- SELECTS
 \benchmark loop 1.0 \name selects
 -- start of benchmark 'selects'
 SELECT * FROM mytable WHERE myName LIKE '%{{call .RandString 1 10 }}%';
--- end of benchmark 'selects', will be executed <100% of given multiplicity> times
+-- end of benchmark 'selects', will be executed <100% of given iteration count> times
 ```

 Using the example script above, the entire benchmarking procedere consists of three benchmark tasks, namely `setup`, `inserts` and `selects`.
 To start it, the following command would be necessary.